nhoss004/minutes/README.md

 ## What's next?

-What Next For The App:
-Motivations, Expectations, & Goals
+Motivations, Expectations, & Goals:
+Continue learning about the AWS ML Api's and integrate them fully.
+Get in contact with medical centers for support and assistance with patient records.